-This is most often caused by a missing or invalid value of the environment variable RVCT20LIB or by incorrect arguments to -libpath.
+This is most often caused by a missing or invalid value of the environment variable RVCT2xLIB or by incorrect arguments to --libpath.
+For example RVCT22LIB needs to be set when RVDS2.2 is installed.
+Make sure this matches with the tools you are using.